Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20190328: The min_speed value in [temperature_fan] config
+will now be respected and the fan will always run at this speed or higher in PID mode.

 20190322: The default value for "driver_HEND" in [tmc2660] config
 sections was changed from 6 to 3.
 The "driver_VSENSE" field was removed (it is now automatically calculated from run_current).